prairiefirehk/prairiefirehk/README.md

 Hello World!
-Hello everyone, this is a new fresh start of my endless journey, as a guy just decided to shift his career.

-I am back now, started to use this more often, I believe.
 You will find lots of 💩 and tons of errors here.

 Glory to HK and long live HK.
 Peace.